Pier 1 on the Waterfront

 Montego Bay's restaurant scene divides, broadly, into three operating formats: the all-inclusive dining that keeps visitors inside resort compounds, the mid-range independent restaurants that draw a local and visitor mix, and the handful of spots with waterfront or harbour-view positions that trade on location as much as kitchen output.
 Pier 1 on the Waterfront operates in the third category, where the setting does significant work alongside whatever arrives from the kitchen.

-Within that waterfront tier, the relevant peer set includes House Boat Grill Restaurant, which operates on an anchored vessel and takes the harbour-dining concept to its physical extreme, and Marguerites, which occupies a more formal register along the same general waterfront corridor.
+Within that waterfront tier, the relevant comparable set includes House Boat Grill Restaurant, which operates on an anchored vessel and takes the harbour-dining concept to its physical extreme, and Marguerites, which occupies a more formal register along the same general waterfront corridor.
 Mystic Thai and Usain Bolt's Tracks & Records represent entirely different dining propositions in the city, the first focused on Southeast Asian cooking, the second built around a celebrity-athlete brand, and both demonstrate the range of what Montego Bay now offers beyond the resort corridor.

 What separates the waterfront tier is consistency of atmosphere rather than kitchen hierarchy.
 These are places where the decision to sit outside above the water, with a rum cocktail and whatever the kitchen is running that evening, constitutes most of the value proposition.
 The cooking supports rather than leads, and that is an honest arrangement in a coastal resort city where the setting is the primary draw for a significant portion of the dining public.